innovenso/townplanner/docs/src/docs/usage.md

 - Blender 2.80 or higher (if you want to use Blender export)
 - Git (if you want to version control your town plan)
 - Intellij Idea or Eclipse to edit the town plan (it's Scala after all!)
+- LaTeX (if you want to use Document export)

 ## Project setup